mlpeters12/project-mcu/READme.md

 * JSON
 * D3.js
 * TMDb API
+This product uses the TMDb API but is not endorsed or certified by TMDb.

-#### Version 2.0
+#### Version 2.0:

 ###### Visually define connections in D3
 I'd like to easily identify the type of relationship between characters to the user (ex: romantic, family, team relationships)

 ###### Solid Character API
-In a future version, I would want to identify a reliable API that contains data on the movie version of the characters, not the comics version.
+In a future version, I would want to identify a reliable API that contains data on the movie version of the characters, not the comic book version.

 ###### Timeline toggle on connections in D3
 I would like to allow the user to determine the time in the MCU to show how certain connections change throughout the development of the movies.

-#### Favorite Challenges
+#### Favorite Challenge:
 Once I was able to get the D3.js to render on the page, I was met with the task of creating a visualization that could be easily understand by a user.
 This allowed be to dive back into my data visualization skills and determine how the visualization should be rendered.
 Just because you can display something, doesn't mean that you should.

-#### About the Developer
+#### About the Developer:
-Megan is a software engineer living in Denver, CO.
+Megan is a Software Engineer living in Denver, CO.
 She enjoys hiking, trying new breweries, and snuggling with her English Bulldog, Marvel.
 Yes, Marvel.

 Learn more about the developer: www.linkedin.com/in/meganpeterson12/